VasilisKokotakis/VasilisKokotakis/README.md

 <details>
 <summary>Click to expand</summary>

-🚀 Currently leveling up my coding skills… because apparently, “turn it off and on again” isn’t a valid career path.
+🚀 Currently leveling up my coding skills… because apparently, "turn it off and on again" isn't a valid career path.

 📚 Learning more about:
 - Backend architecture